How To Protect Your Knees While Hiking

 Pay attention to knee pain while hiking.
 Pain, swelling, heat, redness, and loss of mobility are all indicators that you need to protect your knees so they’ll continue to provide you with a lifetime of hiking fun.

 If you think you may have an injury, don’t play around.
 Seek medical consultation immediately.

 Is Hiking Downhill Bad for Your Knees?

-Knees hurt from hiking downhill due to the impairment in knee-joint-position, hiking downhill exponentially increases the force applied to your knees leading to a greater chance of pain and injury.3
+Knees hurt from hiking downhill due to the impairment in knee joint position.
+Hiking downhill exponentially increases the force applied to your knees leading to a greater chance of pain and injury.3

 Most knee injuries occur from improperly hiking downhill but with a little focus on the right techniques, you can minimize the impact on your knees and minimize the possibility of sore knees after hiking downhill.